Schwannomas are benign tumours of Schwann cell origin and are the most common tumour of peripheral nerves, and common posterior fossa masses.

 - larger tumours may show heterogeneous enhancement

-- adjacent bone remodeling with smooth corticated edges
+- adjacent bone remodelling with smooth corticated edges

 Schwannomas have fairly predictable signal characteristics 7: